husonlab/phylosketch2/doc/phylosketch-user-manual.md

 * The Files tab provides a table of all known documents, specifying name, date last opened, size and kind.
-* The File tab has a toolbar that provides items to add a new document, duplicate a document, edit the name of an existing document, delete a document, import a new document or open a document.
+* The File tab has a toolbar that provides items to add a new document, duplicate a document, edit the name of an existing document or delete a document.
 There is also a button for toggling between light and dark mode.
 * You can switch between open documents by clicking on their tabs.